 - Location, location, location: If there’s the option to select where your funds go, research the location by looking at demographics, local rental market, job outlook and growth, crime statistics, tax rates, utility costs, etc.

 - Defaults: Check into the number of defaults and how transparent a company is about that number.

 - Vetting process: These companies all vet the projects before accepting them and opening them up to private investors – examine what that process is like.

-I know that’s a lot, but this isn’t something you want to take lightly, even if the barrier to entry is low.
+That might sound like a lot, but real estate crowdfunding isn’t something you want to take lightly, even if the barrier to entry is low.

 The next step is thinking about the kind of investment you want or can make.
-Fundrise, Streitwise, and DiversifyFund are the lowest cost options with minimums starting at $500.
+Stretiwise and DiversifyFund are the lowest cost options with minimums starting at $500.
 What’s also unique about these companies is that you don’t have to be an accredited investor.

 But if you do have accredited investor status, then you may want to consider an alternative, like CrowdStreet or PeerStreet.
 Other options like RealtyMogul and EquityMultiple both have tax-deferred investment options if that’s one of your goals.

 The Final Word: Should You Invest with Real Estate Crowdfunding?

 Real estate crowdfunding presents an exciting new investment potential.
 So far, investors have experienced solid returns, and the best real estate crowdfunding sites have taken measures to protect their investors during a volatile year.